 All on-campus residential students (those that live in Heidelberg owned or managed residence halls, houses, and apartments) are required to participate in the meal/board plan provided by the University.
-Further information on board plans can be obtained from Campus Dining Services.
+Further information on board plans can be obtained from Campus Dining Services at https://inside.heidelberg.edu/offices/dining.